Lufengpithecus: Diet

 Lufengpithecus probably had a diet that consisted of both hard and soft fruits.
 It similarly developed molar shearing crests similar to other Miocene hominids such as Proconsul, Ouranopithecus, and Dendropithecus, indicating a general preference for harder fruits.
 Though, Lufengpithecus has smaller incisors indicating a preference for softer foods such as leaves or berries.
+Dental microwear of L. lufengensis teeth confirm that the species fed on tough leaves.

 An alternative theory that was developed about L. lufengensis is that their diet was strictly leaves and berries.
 Research was done on a set of upper and lower molars and measurements of both the mesiodistal and buccolingual cusps were done and compared with other indigenous apes of the area in the time period.
 L. lufengensis's molars were much larger than all the other hominoids in size.
 The ratio of M1 to M3 shows a pattern and when there is a high M1 to M3 ratio it indicates a consumption of more fruits rather than leaves and berries.
 L. lufengensis's ratio was much lower than compared to the ratio of L. hudienensis.
 Due to the shearing crest size of the teeth that belongs to L. lufengensis researchers believe that the species' diet consisted primarily of leaves and berries.
 Because the enamel on the cusp of the molars is still relatively thick, this displays they were not worn down by tough foods.
 The crowns on their teeth tend to be less worn than those L. hudienensis.